Lucas-Marins/Lucas-Marins/README.md

-My name is Lucas Miranda and I am a web/mobile developer working with React, React Native and Nodejs based back-end.
+My name is Lucas Marins and I am a web/mobile developer working with React, React Native and Nodejs based back-end.

 <!--